Enfield, Connecticut: Education

+Capitol Region Education Council (CREC) has its own magnet school in Enfield.
+The Public Safety Academy originally educated grades 6-12.
+In 2019, the school changed its name to Civic Leadership High School and reduced its class size to grades 9-12.
+In 2021, the school changed its name to the Academy of Computer Science and Engineering.

 One Catholic parochial school (Kindergarten through grade 8) serves the Enfield community, known as St. Bernard School.
 Typically, this school operates on the same academic calendar as the public schools.

-There was formerly two Catholic parochial schools in Enfield, however St. Martha’s School was closed in June 2020 due to financial difficulties and COVID-19.
-St Martha’s School is now only a Catholic Church (the only Catholic church in Enfield that offers a Traditional Latin Mass and a Spanish Mass).
+There were formerly five Catholic parochial schools in Enfield (St. Bernard's, St. Adalbert's, St. Joeseph's, St. Martha's and Our Lady of the Angels [OLA]).
+St. Martha’s School was closed in June 2020 due to financial difficulties and COVID-19.
+St Martha’s School is now only a Catholic church (the only Catholic church in Enfield that offers a Traditional Latin Mass and a Spanish Mass).